Helpful Hints for Submitting Proposals

 3. Attach to the application informed consent information and data collection instruments, as indicated on the form.
 Please do not send these as separate documents; they must be attached directly to the application form as one continuous PDF file.
 To accomplish this, please perform the following tasks:

 - Place your cursor below the signature box on the final page of the application form.
 Go to Insert > Break, and select Page Break.

 - With your cursor on the new page, go to Insert > File and select the file name of the form, letter, or instrument you would like to append.

 - Repeat these steps as necessary until all required forms, letters, and instruments have been appended.
 Please do not insert any cover or divider pages.
 SAVE the File as a PDF file.

 4. Name your document as follows: last name of P.I._term_year.
 [Sample: Smith_summer_08].
-Upload the entire electronic pdf. document to the IRB Submission Canvas course.
-Once you are enrolled in the Canvas course, please follow the instructions to submit the IRB proposal.
+Email the entire electronic PDF document to email@example.com.

 5. Please print out the signature box page and sign at the places indicated.